sjhorn/scott-horn/pages/ssamraj.md

 ## Memories with Scott Horn
 We started in LShop at the same time - Scott, you moved to Seattle from Brisbane and thought it was fantastic; I moved from Chicago and thought it was just ok.

-I still remember our first 1-1 where I perfectly understood you, and you couldn't understand me - example: I said 'cooking' and you heard 'cocaine'
+I still remember our first 1-1 where I perfectly understood you, and you couldn't understand me - ex: I said `cooking` and you heard `cocaine`.
+It must have been the accent.

 ## Things only Scott Says
 ### At DTM or any meeting